pansism/downscale-satelliteLST/README.md

 ```

 ## Things to keep in mind:
-- It is recommended the datatype of the the LST and the predictors data to be **float32**.
+- The recommended datatype for the LST and the predictors is **float32**.
-- If the LST or the predictors contain any **water bodies** or **clouds**, then these pixels should be **NoData**.
+- If the LST or the predictors contain any **water bodies** or **clouds**, then these pixels should be equal to the **NoData value**.
 - The class builds a **"global" regression model** for each LST band.
 Hence, it should be used with data that cover an area of **limited extent**, e.g. a city with its surroundings.
-- The algorithm will generate data also for the cloud-covered areas.
+- The algorithm will also generate DLST data for the cloud-covered areas.
 Handle them with caution.

 ## To Do